DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/inference/create.md

 ## Prepare Model Dataset

-In Intelligent Engine, we use datasets for managing model files.
+In AI Lab, we use datasets for managing model files.
 This makes it convenient to directly mount the model files trained in tasks to the inference service.

 By default, it is recommended to use `NFS` or `S3` services to store model files.